DocOfi/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histoimp](figure/histoimp-1.png)

-Imputation by single mean value or multiple mean values resulted in the median approximating the mean value and values approximating the mean increased in frequency as expected.
+Imputation by a single mean value (plot on the right) or multiple mean values (plot on the left) resulted in the median approximating the mean, since the values we imputed were based on mean values.
+It might not be very obvious, but all three plota underwent the process of imputation.
+The middle plot had its NAs replaced as a by-product of using the function summarise (dplyr package) in conjunction with the function sum with its argument na.rm = TRUE, to obtain the total number of steps per day.
+The missing values were assigned the value of zero on days where all observations were missing.

-### Comparing the mean and median in the same data, with one where missing values are removed, and the other where missing values are replaced with mean values.
+### Comparing  histograms of the same data that underwent different strategies of imputation and the same data where missing values were removed.

 There are 8 days where the total number of steps is 0.
 The number of steps is not actually zero, but rather, data during these days are missing.
 During the computation for the total number of steps, the missing values were conveniently represented by 0